-With data leaks making the headlines every so often, privacy and security are all that most people can talk about.
-Encryption is an important factor contributing to online safety.
+With data leaks making the headlines every so often, privacy and security are on everyone’s mind.
+Encryption is an essential factor contributing to online safety.

 Encryption involves converting data into a cryptographic code to evade unauthorised access.
 A key is a code that sets off the decryption algorithms.

-A recipient’s public key is one that is available to anyone who wants to send them an encrypted message.
+A recipient’s public key is available to anyone who wants to send them an encrypted message.
 A private key, on the other hand, is secret and known only to the recipient.
 Based on these keys, two significant forms of encryption have taken shape.

 Private Key Encryption

 Also known as symmetric encryption, this system employs only private keys.

 This algorithm uses the same key to both encrypt and decrypt data.
 Hence, it is a swift process.

 Malicious elements can steal or leak private keys.
 Additionally, there is no guarantee of your message reaching only the intended recipient if the message passes through unsafe channels.